 no behavior is specified for the results of calls to

-on generic function metaobjects.
+UPDATE-INSTANCE-FOR-DIFFERENT-CLASS on generic function metaobjects.

 During initialization or reinitialization, each initialization argument is checked for errors and then associated with the generic function metaobject.
 The value can then be accessed by calling the appropriate accessor as shown in Table 29.4, “Initialization arguments and accessors for generic function metaobjects”.